There are three ways to be admitted to the selection procedure, in which the admissibility of a prospective student is assessed:

 2. The prospective student has a foreign degree that is comparable to one of the (relevant) Dutch prior qualifications.

-It is the case for all disciplines that it must be possible for EP-Nuffic (the expertise and service centre for internationalisation in Dutch education) to check foreign prior qualifications against the admission requirements.
+It is the case for all disciplines that it must be possible for Nuffic (the expertise and service centre for internationalisation in Dutch education: https://www.nuffic.nl/en) to check foreign prior qualifications against the admission requirements.

-A selection procedure forms part of the admissions process.
-Selection will take place on the basis of a registration form, the portfolio, the motivation and an overview of the courses from the main subject supplemented, if necessary, with an interview at the Academy of Architecture or a Skype interview (prospective students from abroad).
+A selection procedure is part of the admissions process.
+Selection will take place on the basis of a registration form, the portfolio, the motivation and an overview of the courses from the main subject supplemented.
+If necessary, with an interview at the Academy of Architecture, or an online interview (prospective students from abroad).

-A condition for enrolment at the Academy of Architecture is that the student works in the professional practice, or intends to start working in the professional practice, at a workplace that is relevant to the study programme.
+A condition for enrollment at the Academy of Architecture is that the student works in the professional practice for at least 20 hours per week, at a workplace that is relevant to the study programme.